junekim6/seoul-forest-loss/README.md

 # seoul_forest
-This project explores history of Seoul's forest change
+This project explores history of Seoul's forest changes.